Farfisa: 1960s

-One of the first rock organists to play and spotlight the Farfisa was Domingo Samudio, known as "Sam the Sham", who played a Combo Compact with his group The Pharaohs, who had their first hit "Wooly Bully" in 1965.
+One of the first rock organists to play and spotlight the Farfisa was Domingo Samudio, known as "Sam the Sham", who played a Combo Compact with his group The Pharaohs on their first hit "Wooly Bully" in 1965.
 In 1967, it was the main instrument in the Strawberry Alarm Clock's hit "Incense and Peppermints".
 Other groups using Farfisas around this time included The Blues Magoos, The Blues Project and Country Joe and the Fish.
 Some sources suggest The Doors' Ray Manzarek upgraded from a Vox Continental to a Farfisa, but he actually used a Gibson G-101.
 Spooner Oldham, the house organist of Alabama recording studio Muscle Shoals Sound Studio, can be heard playing the Farfisa on numerous southern soul recordings from the 1960s, including "When a Man Loves a Woman" by Percy Sledge.

-Richard Wright's use of the Farfisa was integral to Pink Floyd's early sound, and was his main instrument on the albums from The Piper at the Gates of Dawn (1967) to Ummagumma (1969), as well as live performances, such as on "Careful with That Axe, Eugene".
+Richard Wright's use of the Farfisa was integral to Pink Floyd's early sound, and his main instrument on the albums from The Piper at the Gates of Dawn (1967) to Ummagumma (1969), as well as live performances, such as on "Careful with That Axe, Eugene".
 Wright started with a Combo Compact, before progressing to a Compact Duo.
 By 1970, he had started to use a Hammond onstage and alternated between that and the Farfisa, depending on the song.
 The Farfisa was last used on The Dark Side of the Moon (1973), but Wright reintroduced it to his keyboard setup on David Gilmour's 2006 tour, featured on the Pink Floyd song "Echoes".
 Hugh Banton from Van der Graaf Generator originally used the Farfisa Compact Duo, before switching to a Professional after the band's gear was stolen.
 He applied his knowledge of electronics and contacts as a former BBC engineer to customise it with a variety of additional effects pedals, including distortion and phasing.
 He later started using a Hammond organ as an additional instrument.
 The Professional was retired after the group's 1972 split.

 The Grateful Dead's Ron "Pigpen" McKernan's first keyboard with the group was a Farfisa Compact, before switching to a Vox and then a Hammond.
 Sly Stone from Sly and the Family Stone played a Farfisa Professional, as seen at their 1969 Woodstock Festival performance.
 Composer Philip Glass began using Farfisa organs with his ensemble in the late 1960s.
 A Mini-Compact was played by him and Michael Riesman on some of Glass' early recordings, including Einstein on the Beach; Glass is still in possession of his original Farfisa as of 2018.
 Steve Reich featured four Farfisa organs in his piece Four Organs.